microsoft/vscode-docs/blogs/2018/11/26/event-stream.md

 * `zfzackfrost.commentbars`
 * `Zowe.vscode-extension-for-zowe`

 We are in the process of notifying the authors of those extensions.
 Once the authors have updated their extensions and we have received their notification, we will verify the update.
-You will then be able to reinstall the extension from the marketplace.
+You will then be able to reinstall the extension from the Marketplace.

-A note to extension authors: When you generated an extension with the `yeoman` code generator you may have installed the malicious code as part of the dev dependencies.
-Delete your `node_modules` folder, clean you npm cache with `npm cache clean --force` and rerun `npm install`.
+A note to extension authors: When you generated an extension with the `yeoman` code generator, you may have installed the malicious code as part of the dev dependencies.
+Delete your `node_modules` folder, clean your npm cache with `npm cache clean --force`, and rerun `npm install`.

 We'll keep you posted.